iamramtripathi/iamramtripathi.github.io/about.md

 ### About This Page

 Hello!
 My name is Ram and I'm a fundamentally inquisitive person.
-Hence, from time to time, I embark on different endeavors (intellectual, creative, physical) and I would love to share some of my experiences here.
+From time to time, I embark on different endeavors - intellectual, creative and sometimes physical.
+I learn a lot of thins along the way and some of them I find are worth sharing.
+Hence this page.

 ### About Me

 I'm currently working as a Software Engineer at [Rakuten][rakuten].
 I work with all things data - data pipelines, stream processing, storage and good old sql query optimization.
 I dabble in functional programming and use `clojure` as my main programming language.
 Needless to say that I take immense interest in distributed, parallel and concurrent computing.

-In my previous life I've worked at [Aruba Networks][aruba], [Juniper Networks][juniper] & [Google Summer of Code][gsoc] and got my Masters is Computer Science at [Rutgers][rutgers].
+In my previous life I've worked at [Aruba Networks][aruba], [Juniper Networks][juniper] & [Google Summer of Code][gsoc] and got my Masters in Computer Science at [Rutgers University][rutgers].

-Some of the other things that I'm passionate about
+Some of the other things that I'm passionate about:

 - Singing (decibels no bar)
 - Playing instruments (guitar & piano)